build-on-aws/content/tutorials/protecting-amazon-dynamoDB-using-aws-backup/index.md

 * 5.1.1 - Open the AWS Backup console.
 Navigate to the vault where the recovery point is stored.
 * 5.1.2 - Select the recovery point and select **Delete** from the drop-down menu.
-* 5.1.3 - Delete the backup vault if no longer needed
+* 5.1.3 - Delete the backup vault if no longer needed.
-* 5.1.4 - Navigate to the backup plans page
+* 5.1.4 - Navigate to the backup plans page.
-* 5.1.5 - Navigate to the details page for any recovery point you no longer need
+* 5.1.5 - Navigate to the details page for any recovery point you no longer need.
-* 5.1.6 - Delete the resource assignment for the recovery point and then delete the recovery point
+* 5.1.6 - Delete the resource assignment for the recovery point and then delete the recovery point.

 **5.2 — Clean up DynamoDB**